-The Pacific Amphitheater announcer gave the highlights of Bob Dylan's career in an unironically hyperbolic manner: "The poet laureate of a generation; the poet laureate of the ’60s; he found Jesus in the ’70s, washed up in the ’80s ...."
-By the time he left, it was apparent that in the 21st century, Dylan will be known as an entertainer.
+Just before Bob Dylan took the stage at the Pacific Amphitheater, he was introduced by an announcer giving the highlights of his career in an unironically hyperbolic manner.
+“The poet laureate of a generation; the poet laureate of the ’60s; he found Jesus in the ’70s, washed up in the ’80s, coming back in the ’90s.”
+By the time he left the stage some 90 minutes later, it was apparent that in the 21st century, Dylan will be known as an entertainer.

 With his “never ending tour” now in it’s 16th year and no new material to promote, Dylan continues his run of impressive Southern California performances by keeping the music fresh.
 He juggles his set lists nightly — a feat made easier by his deep catalog of classic songs — and this time out, spent the entire evening at the piano.

 If anything, Dylan seemed energized standing behind the keyboard, facing the band.
 Bouncing to the beat, shuffling to center stage to goad bassist Tony Garnier, he cut a Chaplinesque figure.
 Although half the set was drawn from his two most recent Columbia studio albums, “Time Out of Mind” (1997) and “‘Love And Theft'” (2001), the new instrumental lineup reworked older material, giving them arrangements that link them to classic American musical styles.